rodhoda/Pneumonia_Detection_Classifier/README.md

 - After importing all modules that we will use, we will begin by assigning the absolute path of the test, train, and val folders located within the chest_xray folder.
-Each folder will contain two folders, one consisted of x-ray lung images of healthy patients and the other of those suffering from pneumonia.
+Each folder will contain two folders, one consisting of x-ray lung images of healthy patients and the other of those suffering from pneumonia.
 - You will need to find the absolute path of each of these folders and assign them to a variable.
-- Note: Your path may differ than mine
+- Note: Your path may differ from mine
 ![img_1.png](img_1.png)
 - Next, we will need to initialize the batch_size, and image height and weight.